-Dear Friends, we will be making a professional recording of Symphony No. 4 (Biodiversity) this upcoming season with your help!
+Dear Friends, we will be making a professional recording of Symphony No. 4 (Biodiversity) and Symphony No. 5 with your help! (see our fundraising letter)

 "Artists and musicians often lead the way to create awareness about climate change and the (mostly man-made) degradation of our environment.
 For Carson Kievman, one of the most lucid contemporary classical composers, this awareness is compellingly conveyed through the medium he knows best - music."
 Ishrat Ansari, The Listening Room, Caffe Vivaldi, NYC

-Please join with us and support this project with a tax deductible donation ($10 or more) so that we may finalize our recording strategies.
-The funds that are raised will be used to hire this magnificent recording orchestra, engage Maestro Delta David Gier, hire our superb audio engineer, Beata Jankowska, book the recording hall and pay for associated travel and transportation costs.
-Sharing the project with others and sending us your thoughts are also very valuable ways to show your support:
+Please join with us and support this project with a tax deductible donation (see reward descriptions on the left panel below) so that we may finalize our recording strategies.
+The funds that are raised will be used to hire a magnificent recording orchestra, engage Maestro Delta David Gier, hire a superb audio engineer, book the recording hall and pay for associated travel and transportation costs.
+Sharing the project with others and sending us your thoughts are also very valuable ways to show your support.

-Two symphonies of Carson Kievman have previously been produced and recorded by SoBe Arts, earning radiant notices.
+Two symphonies of Carson Kievman have previously been produced and recorded by Mystery Park Arts Company (SoBe Arts), earning radiant notices.
 Symphony No. 2(42) was commissioned by the Florida Philharmonic Orchestra in 1991 to honor the 200th anniversary of Mozart's death.
-It was recorded by the National Polish Radio Symphony Orchestra in Katowice and the Polish Radio Choir of Krakow, with Delta David Gier, conducting (New Albion Records, NA081).
+It was recorded by the National Polish Radio Symphony Orchestra in Katowice and the Polish Radio Choir of Krakow, with Delta David Gier, conducting (New Albion Records, NA081 (Naxos).
 Music reviews called it "a truly original and artistically sensitive work" (All-Music Guide Review, 1999), “visionary” (All-Classical Guide, 1998), “kaleidoscopic” (Denver Post, 1996) “Top Classical CD” (LA Times, 1996) and “one of the most powerful musical experiences I have had in recent times” (Spoleto Today, 1996).
-Symphony No. 3 (Hurricane) was inspired by my experience living through the unprecedented destruction and power of Hurricane Andrew, and was also recorded with the NPRSO (Mystery Park Arts Records, MPA01).
+Symphony No. 3 (Hurricane) was inspired by my experience living through the unprecedented destruction and power of Hurricane Andrew, and was also recorded with the NPRSO (MPA Records, MPA01).
 A CD of Symphony No. 2(42) is available for contributors to this project (see and hear example below).

 AUDIO: Passage (excerpt), Movement 3 and Resurrection (excerpt), Movement 4 from Symphony No. 2(42)